 Windows 10 shows the display adapter as a Microsoft Basic Display Adapter if there is no driver for your graphics card installed.
-In Device Manager, you can see this listed under Display adapters.
+In the Device Manager, you can see this listed under Display adapters.

 The Microsoft Basic Display Adapter is software that ensures your display works with the minimum specs.
 Basically, you will get a working display with it, but resolution, color depth, and refresh rates are limited.
 So it’s in your best interest to find the right graphics card driver to achieve maximum video performance and higher resolutions.